KubeRocketCI/docs/blog/2024-12-03/aws-eks-microsoft-entra-oidc-integration.md

     ![Sign In](../assets/aws-eks-microsoft-entra-oidc-integration/sign-in.png)

+If the Portal sits behind an OAuth2 proxy, see [OAuth2 Proxy](/docs/operator-guide/auth/oauth2-proxy) for the general setup and [Microsoft Entra OAuth2 Proxy Authentication](/docs/operator-guide/microsoft-entra/oauth2-proxy-authentication) for the Entra-specific configuration.

 ## Conclusion

 Integrating OpenID Connect (OIDC) authentication with Microsoft Entra in AWS EKS is a powerful way to enhance security and streamline user access management.
 By leveraging the capabilities of SSO, OIDC, and Microsoft Entra, organizations can simplify authentication processes, enforce access controls, and ensure secure navigation across cloud-native environments.
 Whether you're managing user identities, enhancing compliance, or improving user experience, this integration provides a robust solution to meet your identity and access management needs.
 By following the steps outlined in this guide, you can configure Microsoft Entra as an Identity Provider in AWS EKS, authenticate users using OIDC, and secure access to your EKS clusters and KubeRocketCI Portal effectively.

+**Related reading:**

+- [Advanced AWS EKS Management: Implementing SSO via OIDC and Keycloak](/blog/advanced-aws-eks-management-oidc-keycloak) - the same OIDC pattern for AWS EKS, using Keycloak as the identity provider instead of Microsoft Entra.
+- [Keycloak OIDC for EKS](/docs/operator-guide/auth/configure-keycloak-oidc-eks) - the docs reference for the Keycloak-based setup.
+- [OAuth2 Proxy](/docs/operator-guide/auth/oauth2-proxy) and [Microsoft Entra OAuth2 Proxy Authentication](/docs/operator-guide/microsoft-entra/oauth2-proxy-authentication) - securing the KubeRocketCI Portal behind an OAuth2 proxy.